The peer-review process consists of such steps:

 5. Response to Invitations: Potential reviewers consider the invitation against their own expertise, conflicts of interest and availability.
 They then accept or decline.
 If possible, when declining, they might also suggest alternative reviewers.

 6. The review is Conducted: The reviewer sets time aside to read the paper several times.
 The first read is used to form an initial impression of the work.
 If major problems are found at this stage, the reviewer may feel comfortable rejecting the paper without further work.
 Otherwise, they will read the paper several more times, taking notes so as to build a detailed point-by-point review.
 The review is then submitted to the journal, with a recommendation to accept or reject it – or else with a request for revision (usually flagged as either major or minor) before it is reconsidered.
+Duration of review's preparation may last from 3 to 6 months.

 7. Journal Evaluates the Reviews: The EIC considers all the returned reviews before making an overall decision.
 If the reviews differ widely, the editor may invite an additional reviewer so as to get an extra opinion before making a decision.